Shopping for a new Acura RLX?

-Luxury has to be more convincing and more assured, with its own point of view.
 The 2014 RLX is a polite, well-composed premium sedan, a contender in the ring with the Cadillac XTS and Lincoln MKS--but not crazy, not flagrantly out of skew, not brilliant enough in any single facet to run any of the old-money names off the VIP list.
 That's despite some thoughtful new safety gear and some nifty handling tricks that obscure its front-drive running gear.

-The RLX has understatement down pat while it runs lean on sizzle.
+This is a sedan that has understatement down pat while it runs lean on sizzle.
 It's a gentle reiteration of the BMW 5-Series with a softer Acura boomerang of chrome applied to the front end, a hint of animal musculature over its front wheels in the fender lines.
 It's a no-drama zone from LED headlight to LED taillight, elegant in the same way the cabin is pretty and handsomely constructed, orchestrated instead of inspired.
 The leathers and grains are better than any Acura we've sampled.
 They just need a touch of alchemy.

 The name's only two vowels away from "relax," and that's a clear predictor of how the Acura RLX tackles the road.
 It's up only 10 horsepower in a crazy age where the Lincoln-cum-Volvo MKS has 365 hp--and the Hyundai Genesis, 429 hp.
 On principle it gets the best gas mileage in the class, by Acura's estimates, and in practice, it feels it, with ample but steady acceleration, woken up at 3000 rpm with some intake snarl that's bound to be remixed in 12-inch form on the upcoming NSX's soundtrack.

-Five grades of RLX are on the order sheet for the 2014 model year: RLX, RLX with Navigation, RLX with Technology package, RLX with Krell Audio package, and RLX with Advance package.
+Five grades of the RLX lineup are on the order sheet so for the 2014 model year: RLX, RLX with Navigation, RLX with Technology package, RLX with Krell Audio package, and RLX with Advance package.
 All have an extensive list of features including dual LCD displays for infotainment functions, while upper trim levels get a next-generation AcuraLink Communication system and the Aha streaming-audio interface, as well as an expanded range of infotainment and connectivity features based on smartphone integration.
 The navigation system now includes surface-street traffic, and security features include stolen vehicle tracking, airbag deployment notification remote locking and unlocking, and 24-hour concierge services.

 - Smooth V-6 growl